 The DC Lottery was established in 1982 and has since raised more than $2 billion for the General Fund.
-Money raised by the lottery for the General Fund is in turn channeled to support various public services such as education, recreation and parks, public safety, housing and senior and child services.
+Money raised by the lottery for the General Fund supports various public services such as education, recreation and parks, public safety, housing, and senior and child services.

 Additionally, the DC Lottery Charitable Games Division has issued more than 3,000 licenses to nonprofit organizations that have raised more than $123 million of their own for charitable causes.

-The DC Lottery offers fairly high payout rates with an average of more than 50% of all sales going back to players in the form of winnings.
+The DC Lottery offers relatively high payout rates, with an average of more than 50% of all sales going back to players in the form of winnings.
 To date, the DC Lottery has paid more than $3 billion to winners and continues to run strong to this day.

 Games offered by the DC Lottery include various local draw games, scratch cards, and multi-state games such as Powerball and Mega Millions.
 In all, the DC Lottery is comparable to other state lotteries despite the city’s comparatively small population.